adityakode/Go/Hello.md

 # Hello World
-## Writing your first program in go
+## Writing your first program in go.

 ```
 fn main()